 An undergraduate student, Ms. Rubina Hafeez, participated in this part of the project as her first laboratory work experience, and made important contributions.
 Ms. Maria Valdes, a summer student supported by this grant, performed most of the experiments, and prepared a manuscript reporting the results of our experiments on (i) the adsorption rate of carbon dioxide on calcium hydroxide pellets (works done before the previous grant period), and (ii) CO2absorption capacity on different hydroxides (results obtained during this quarter).
 We submitted the manuscript to G-cubed as Technical Brief.
 The student took responsibility in putting data together, adding discussions that includes thermodynamic calculations, and writing a substantial fraction of the main text of the manuscript.

 A system that applies pressure-swing adsorption method is also being developed, and a progress has been made by an undergraduate student, Mr. Kyle Cronin.
 During the previous grant period, the unit was controlled using a programmable logic controller.
 Because of the limited operational flexibility, we replaced the control unit by a multi-function data acquisition unit that is controlled by a LabView program.
 We plan to start field sampling as soon as we complete the optimization of the sampling apparatus.

 (2) Geochemical modeling of noble gas radionuclide in crustal fluids

-In summary, we have made significant progress in our sampling technique as well as in understanding the behavior of 39Ar in the crust and the strategy of data interpretation.
-The field sampling will take place upon completion of optimizing the sampling apparatus.
+In summary, we have made further progresses in sampling technique and strategy, as well as in understanding the behavior of noble gas radionuclides in the crust and the strategy of data interpretation.
+The field sampling will take place on completion of optimizing the sampling apparatus.